myselfscrum/kochessenz-recipes/content/english/post/002-06-28-neue-kartoffeln-mit-salicornes-paprika-gemuse.md

 in a good amount of butter.
 4 minutes before the end of the potato cooking time I add

-* 150 g of glasswort
+* 150 g of samphire

 and saute them in the buttered vegetables until hot.
 Then the potatoes are added unpeeled.
-Salting is not necessary, because the glasswort is salty enough.
+Salting is not necessary, because the samphire is salty enough.
 Add some pepper and you have a great dinner for summer evenings.

 >